ohcnetwork/docs/docs/care/CEP/In Progress/0004-RBAC_implementation.md

 increasing authorization scopes.
 A new updated version of RBAC is essential to ensure that care remains secure, stable and scalable.

 Requirements for new version :
     - Adding permission for each action, this could be anything from `edit_patient` to `edit_patient_dob` ( Some relation can be maintained for this hierarchy )
-    - New implementation of a role which would be a combination of permissions
+    - New implementation of roles which would be a combination of permissions and can be created on the fly and modifiable as necessary
     - A new library to perform authZ related actions, ie, this library can abstract permission checks like `can user X access resource Y`
-    - Creating new users with combined permissions on the fly, ie create a new user with roles A and B

 There should be some capability to override permissions based on attributes, like a DistAdmin type user would have access to X if the district attribute of X is the same as the users.
-This needs to be abstracted somehow.
+This needs to be abstracted somehow. ( Even thou its not required, having a permission management system capable of this would be essential )

 To allow AuthZ in listing, For resources that are unbounded like patient listing, there can be permissions that allow patient searches within a facility and if the user requesting the search passes the criteria they are allowed to search.